aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/docsaveoptions/_index.md

 title: DocSaveOptions
 linktitle: DocSaveOptions
 second_title: Aspose.Words for Java API Reference
-description: Can be used to specify additional options when saving a document into the  or  format in Java.
+description: Can be used to specify additional options when saving a document into the SaveFormat.DOC or SaveFormat.DOT format in Java.
 type: docs
-weight: 120
+weight: 121
 url: /java/com.aspose.words/docsaveoptions/
 ---